 The Museum has no general parking for visitors.
-If you walk along to a second opening on the right, you will see the 2 disabled parking bays which are offered on a first- come first-served basis.
+There are 2 disabled parking bays located at the left hand side entrance which are offered on a first-come first-served basis.

-From the parking spaces, you can follow the tarmac path that will lead you to the Museum's Main Entrance.
+From the parking spaces, you can follow a pavement path that will lead you to the Museum's Main Entrance.

-View of Museum's Main Entrance from the tarmac path.

-The Main Entrance has stone steps leading up into the Museum.
-If you need the Accessible Entrance, turn right past the main entrance and follow the metal wall.
+View of Museum's Main Entrance doors.
+Inside the Main Entrance are a short flight of stone steps leading up into the Museum.
+If you need the Accessible Entrance, turn right past the main entrance.